This post may contain affiliate links. Please read our disclosure policy.

 saucy vegan orange tofu in a bowl with rice

-Make sure you tag us on Instagram @sweetsimplevegan and @consciouschris and hashtag #sweetsimplevegan if you recreate any of our recipes, we love to see your photos!
+Make sure you tag us on Instagram @sweetsimplevegan and @consciouschris and hashtag #sweetsimplevegan if you make this recipe.
+We love to see your photos!

 Print